This is a guide covering bracketing.

 Focus bracketing provides you with a wider depth of field better than your aperture can.
 You take multiple photos at different apertures/focus distances.

 The act of blending all of them together is called focus stacking.
 This method basically takes multiple photos (brackets) with different focuses and blends them all together.

 So why do photographers want the maximum depth of field?
 First of all, every photographer has their own concept when setting up their shots.

-Macro photographers take the most advantage from this method to give the photo an overall sharp look.
-This is caused by their camera lenses particularly shallow depth of field.
+Macro photographers take the most advantage of this method to give the photo an overall sharp look.
+This is caused by their camera lens’s particularly shallow depth of field.
 They need to give an overall sharpness, but all that can’t happen in one shot.

 Photographers that exploit this method deliver satisfying images that just guide the viewer’s eyes as they please.